Previous dayFebruary 3, 2026Next day

 6.6 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 3 km E of San Ramon, CA with origin time 20:49 UTC on February 3, 2026.
+The USGS recorded this magnitude 2.0 earthquake 3 km E of San Ramon, CA at 20:49 UTC on February 3, 2026.
 Coming 16 hours after a magnitude 3.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 6.6 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 6.6 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 37.777°, -121.949°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03